-Swim stunner: Manuel fails to make the final in 100 free
+Dressel wins, but Manuel fails to advance in swim stunner

 She just missed a spot in Friday night’s final when five swimmers went faster in the second semifinal heat, with Erika Brown taking the eighth spot in 54.15 — two-hundredths faster than Manuel.

+Dressel isn’t thinking that far ahead.
+He’s still got two more individual events at the trials, and he’s heavily favored in both.

+“You can’t win five, six or seven medals if you don’t qualify for the events,” he said.
+“I’m focused on qualifying right now.”

-Natalie Hinds and Olivia Smoliga were the top qualifiers in 53.55.
+In the women’s 100 free semifinals, Natalie Hinds and Olivia Smoliga were the top qualifiers in 53.55.
 Allison Schmitt, who already made the team in the 200 free, advanced to the final with the sixth-best time (54.08).

 Manuel’s failure to make it to the 100 free final means she won’t be in the mix for the relays, either.
 She still has a chance to qualify for the team in the 50 free — an event she took silver in as part of a four-medal haul at Rio.